wangsd94/628module1/README.md

 # 628module1
-## Wed-Group 6: Shaodong Wang, Jing Guo, Jiayin Wang, Wenqin Xiong
 ### Contents of Repository
-1.Folder plot:
+#### 1.Folder plot:

         All the plots produced from the process of modeling.

-2.Folder DATA:
+#### 2.Folder DATA:

         BodyFat.csv: The raw data;

         Cleaned_data.csv: the cleaned data.

-3.Model1Jupyter.ipynb(pdf/html):
+#### 3.Model1Jupyter.ipynb(pdf/html):

         Summary using Ipython notebook and the pdf produced from Ipython Notebook.

 ### Usage

+### Authors
+Wed-Group6: Shaodong Wang, Jing Guo, Jiayin Wang, Wenqin Xiong